Parkview Baptist School coach's texts with student subject of arrest warrant

 The document listed several more explicit texts that WBRZ is making an editorial decision not to include.

-In addition to the questions, Yamtob allegedly texted the girl that he loved her.
+In addition to the questions, Yomtob allegedly texted the girl that he loved her.

 "You know I care for you and love you and I'm always here for you.
 Everyone knows you and coach y are cool right," the message read.